Research at the Intersection of Policy and Technology

 For instance, there may be a role for hydrogen fuel cell vehicles in the medium- and heavy-duty trucking sectors, where batteries are too heavy to efficiently power trucks.

 As with many technologies that are nascent but promising, fuel cell vehicles require policy support.
-Since 2023, UC San Diego scholars have been assessing California’s fuel cell vehicle policies to understand what the state has done right, where it’s missed the mark, and how it can do better moving forward.
-That work is currently under peer review.
+Over 2023-25, UC San Diego scholars assessed California’s fuel cell vehicle policies to understand what the state has done right, where its missed the mark, and how it can do better moving forward.
+Read their work here.

 Delivering energy for all